fareesthemass/Greenden-project/README.md

 Welcome to the Greenden project!
 This project is built using HTML and Tailwind CSS, focusing on creating a visually appealing and responsive design.

 Overview
-Greenden is a project aimed at showcasing the capabilities of HTML and Tailwind CSS in building a clean, modern, and responsive web application.
+Greenden is a project aimed at showcasing the capabilities of HTML, Tailwind CSS and javascript in building a clean, modern, and responsive web application.
 The project demonstrates the use of utility-first CSS for rapid UI development.

 Features
 Responsive design